suryamondal/useful_git_commands/README.md

 1. Clone it, then push it to your own remote repository.
    - Add the original remote as `origin2`.
    - You can `pull` from the `origin2`, in case any changes in there.
-   - Both are detached, and thus cannot be compared directly.
+   - Disadvantage: Both are detached, and thus cannot be compared directly.
 2. Create a `fork` of that remote, and then `clone` the `fork`.
 This gives the following added advantages.
    - You will be able to compare both the repositories.
    - You can create a `pull request` from `origin1` to `origin2`.